iluvjava/Maths/Notebook 2.0/AMATH 503/Solving PDE with Laplace.md

 3. $\tilde{u}$ is not blowing up as $|x|\rightarrow \infty$[^2].
 4. The solution $\tilde{u}$ is continuous, so that the ODEs involving the initial conditions are solvable.

 ---
 ### **Inverse Laplace and Contour Madness**

+In the end we will need to take the inverse Laplace Transform on $\tilde{u}$ to get the answer for the PDE in the original space.